isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 * If you need help in claiming your vouchers, please bring along your NRIC to the nearest Community Centre/Club (CC).
 All CCs are open daily from 10am to 6pm and 2pm to 6pm for void deck CCs.
 Closed on Public Holidays (PH)

 * Alternatively, you may authorise a non-household member to claim your household vouchers.
 He or she should bring along the notification letter sent to your household, a completed [Authorisation Form](/files/UpdatedV2%20-Voucher%20Claim%20Authorisation%20Letter%20for%202023%20as%20at%2011%20Jan%2023.pdf)
-*  For further enquiries, please contact our hotline at <a href="tel:6225 5322">6225 5322</a> from 8am to 6pm daily, except on public holidays; or write to us using this <a href ="https://www.pa.gov.sg/feedback" style="color:#22499B" target="_blank"> feedback form</a>.
+*  For further enquiries, please contact our hotline at <a href="tel:6225 5322">6225 5322</a> from 8am to 6pm daily, except on public holidays; or write to us using this <a href="https://www.pa.gov.sg/feedback" style="color:#22499B" target="_blank"> feedback form</a>.
 If you do not have a smartphone or Singpass, please visit your nearest Community Centre/Club (CC) for assistance.

 <table border="0" cellspacing="0" cellpadding="0">